 The Guild is very proud to be one of the very few stand-alone wine colleges in the United States.
 We are not part of a culinary school or hotel and restaurant management program - we provide college level wine education through 25 different professional wine courses.

-Yes, you can download a free PDF copy of our college catalog.
+Yes, you can download a free PDF copy of our program brief.
+It explains all of our programs in more detail.

-IWG diplomas and certifications are recognized throughout the United States and many other countries.
-The Guild has graduates living in all 50 states and 12 foreign countries.
+IWG awards are recognized throughout the United States and many other countries.
+The Guild has graduates living in all 50 states and 25 foreign countries.

 The IWG is currently providing wine education in China, at the request of the Chinese government.
 The Guild was approached by a Chinese governmental agency, the Hangzhou Wine Cultural Center, to help establish wine education throughout the People’s Republic of China (PRC).